When in Rome…

 “In an Italian meal, there is no main course,” writes Marcella Hazan in her seminal cookbook, Essentials of Italian Cooking.

-One standout example: Pizzas, especially, in full-service restaurants in Italy, are smaller and intended for only one person.
-They aren’t even cut into slices, and are eaten with a knife and fork.
+One standout example: Pizzas, especially in full-service restaurants in Italy, are smaller and intended for only one person.
+They aren’t cut into slices and eaten with a knife and fork.

-However, like all other food rules in Italy, this one has exceptions, too.
+However, like all other Italian food rules, this one has exceptions, too.
 Writing on Quora, Michael Righi, “The Italian Guy,” notes that platters of cold cuts and cheeses (taglieri), which are very popular in the Emilia Romagna region, are intended to be shared—over wine and conversation, of course.

 Tagliere in Bologna, Emilia Romagna